Rocky (franchise): Rocky IV (1985)

 After winning back his title from Clubber Lang, Rocky and Apollo are good friends.
-However, a new fighter from the USSR, Ivan Drago (Dolph Lundgren), challenges Rocky to an exhibition match.
-Apollo fights instead, and the beating he takes from Drago ends with Apollo dying in Rocky's arms in the ring as Drago coldly watches.
+However, a new fighter from the USSR, Ivan Drago (Dolph Lundgren), arrives in the USA along with his wife, trainer, and training team.
+Motivated by patriotism, Apollo challenges Drago to an exhibition match, but the beating he takes from Drago ends with Apollo dying in Rocky's arms in the ring as Drago coldly watches.
 To avenge Apollo, Rocky challenges Drago to a match, which is to be held on Christmas Day in Moscow.
 Rocky trains in a remote cabin in Siberia with the help of Creed's old trainer Duke, his brother-in-law Paulie, and eventually Adrian, doing exercises such as chopping wood, lifting rocks, running in the snow and climbing a mountain, while Drago is seen in an advanced training facility running on treadmills, using weightlifting machines and injecting steroids to boost his strength.
-During the fight, Rocky takes the worst beating of his life but refuses to fall.
-He eventually wins over the foreign crowd with his display of courage and determination, and he knocks Drago out with seconds left in the final round.
+During the fight, Rocky takes a fierce pounding of his life but refuses to fall.
+He eventually wins over the Russian crowd with his display of courage and determination, and knocks Drago out with seconds left in the final round.

 Rocky V (1990)

 In the aftermath of his fight with Ivan Drago, Rocky Balboa is diagnosed with brain damage and is forced to retire from the ring.
-Additionally, the Balboa fortune is all gone due to an unscrupulous accountant.
-Rocky's family returns to their old neighborhood and Adrian returns to the pet store she used to work at, while Rocky (Robert) Jr. (Sylvester Stallone's real son Sage) deals with bullying at his school and Rocky re-opens Mickey's old gym.
-While training other boxers, Rocky meets a young, hungry boxer named Tommy Gunn (real-life fighter Tommy Morrison) and begins training him which results in a strained relationship with Robert.
-As Tommy begins his rise to fame under Rocky's wing, fight promoter George Washington Duke convinces Tommy to leave Rocky for Duke.
-After Tommy wins the heavyweight title, he makes a short speech thanking Duke, and is met with jeers from the crowd.
+Additionally, the Balboas' fortune is all gone due to an unscrupulous accountant.
+Rocky's family returns to their old neighbourhood and Adrian returns to the pet store she used to work at, while Rocky (Robert) Jr. (Sylvester Stallone's real son Sage) deals with bullying at his school and Rocky re-opens Mickey's old gym.
+While training other boxers, Rocky meets a young, hungry boxer named Tommy Gunn (real-life fighter Tommy Morrison) and begins training him, which results in a strained relationship with Robert.
+As Tommy begins his rise to fame under Rocky's wing, fight promoter George Washington Duke convinces Tommy to leave Rocky.
+After Tommy wins the heavyweight title, he thanks Duke instead of Rocky, and is met with jeers from the crowd.
 Tommy seeks out his former mentor for a final showdown.
-Rocky starts to walk away from the public challenge, but Paulie scolds Tommy for how he has treated Rocky, and Tommy punches Paulie.
-Rocky then challenges Tommy outside and the two proceed in a violent bare-knuckle street brawl, which Rocky wins.
+After Tommy punches Paulie, Rocky then challenges Tommy outside and the two proceed in a violent street brawl, which Rocky wins.
 Rocky then punches Duke for harassing him.
 Rocky and Robert reconcile.